BlazingSandals/dotnet-web-api/README.md

-# Collection of .net webapi microservices that could be orchestrated into a gateway enterprice API
+# Collection of .net webapi microservices that could be orchestrated into a gateway enterprise API